- Create Passphrase

 Hacker programs crack your passphrase by trying every word in the dictionary and other tricks of the trade.
-Users should be mindful of the following:
+Users should be mindful of the following tips.

-- DO NOT use personal information to create a passphrase.
+- Use personal information to create a passphrase.

-- DO NOT use easily obtained information such as license plate numbers, telephone numbers, etc.
+- Use easily obtained information such as license plate numbers, telephone numbers, etc.

-- DO NOT use any word contained in a dictionary, spelling list or other word list in any language.
+- Use any word contained in a dictionary, spelling list or other word list in any language.

-- DO NOT use transformations such as reversing the spelling, changing upper case to lower case or using all caps.
+- Use transformations such as reversing the spelling, changing upper case to lower case or using all caps.

-- DO NOT write down your passphrase and post it in an easily-guessed location.
+- Write down your passphrase and post it in an easily-guessed location.

-- DO NOT select a passphrase that is common to everyone (Go@Pirates!).
+- Select a passphrase that is common to everyone (Go@Pirates!).

-- DO NOT change your passphrase and then go on vacation; use it immediately several times.
+- Change your passphrase and then go on vacation; use it immediately several times.

 Option 1.
 Visit the Self-Service PirateID Maintenance System (best option)